-- Choose a style you feel comfortable with, one that you do not have to worry about and lets you get on with your
+Choose a style you feel comfortable with, one that you do not have to worry about and lets you get on with your task.

-- A key consideration is making sure the audience can see all of your face.
-If you wear a long fringe, it may mask your eyes.
+A key consideration is making sure the audience can see all of your face.
+If you have a long fringe, it may mask your eyes.
 Like wise long loose hair may cover your face while speaking.